 Before I discovered I had this item, how much effort would I have been willing to put in to obtaining one just like it?

-This gives you a completely different perspective, and more often than not, you realise it’s not something you would put any time or effort into acquiring.
+This gives you a completely different perspective, and more often than not, you realize it’s not something you would put any time or effort into acquiring.
 It’s something that happens to have come into your life at some point and is now just taking up space.
 This change in standpoint makes it much easier to let it go.